 West Terre Haute is a very small town located in the state of Indiana.
-With a population of 2,208 people and three constituent neighborhoods, West Terre Haute is the 198th largest community in Indiana.
+With a population of 2,144 people and two constituent neighborhoods, West Terre Haute is the 231st largest community in Indiana.
 West Terre Haute has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-The per capita income in West Terre Haute in 2018 was $20,096, which is low income relative to Indiana and the nation.
-This equates to an annual income of $80,384 for a family of four.
+The per capita income in West Terre Haute in 2018 was $33,584, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $134,336 for a family of four.
 However, West Terre Haute contains both very wealthy and poor people as well.

 The people who call West Terre Haute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Terre Haute residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Terre Haute include German, Irish, English, Dutch, and Italian.
+Important ancestries of people in West Terre Haute include German, Polish, Irish, Italian, and English.

 The most common language spoken in West Terre Haute is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.